-On Sunday, Viola Davis won the Best Supporting Actress category at the 2017 Oscars and today she is trending on Twitter.
-For a black woman in Hollywood, the levels of success that she has managed to attain can sometimes seem surreal.
+Viola Davis is an American actress and producer who won the Best Supporting Actress category at the 2017 Oscars.
+For a black woman in Hollywood, the level of success she has managed to attain can sometimes seem surreal.

 When she took to the stage on Sunday to accept her Best Supporting Actress win, the hall was already prepped for a great speech and Viola Davis did not fail to deliver.
-After she gave a speech that honored the playwright whose play “fences” was an adaptation of and gave artists everywhere some serious bragging rights, Jimmy Kimmel joked that “Viola Davis just won an Emmy for that speech.”
+After she gave a speech that honored the playwright whose play “Fences” was a film adaptation that gave artists everywhere some serious bragging rights, Jimmy Kimmel joked that “Viola Davis just won an Emmy for that speech.”

 She’s great at what she does